-- 6.1 This policy will be circulated to every Member, Trustee/Director, Governor and senior employee by sending an email with the link to the policy on the Trust's website. - 6.2 The Trustees are responsible for overseeing, reviewing and organising the revision of this policy. - 6.3 Effective communication is key to ensuring that the Health and Safety Policy, and associated procedures are implemented with the Trust.
-The Trust provides staff, contractors, students and visitors with information about the hazards, risks and preventative measures that are relevant to them.
-Health and Safety leads and heads of department are tasked with passing on relevant information to their staff and acting on any feedback that may arise from such communication.
+- This policy will be circulated to every Member of staff via the staff hub.
+The policy will also be available on our Trust and family of schools' websites. - 6.2 Our Trustees are responsible for overseeing, reviewing and arranging circulation of revisions of this policy. - 6.3 Effective communication is key to ensuring that the Health and Safety Policy, and associated procedures are implemented with our Trust.
+Our Trust provides staff, contractors, students and visitors with information about the hazards, risks and preventative measures that are relevant to them.
+Health and Safety leads and heads of department are responsible for passing on relevant information to their teams and acting on any feedback that may arise from such communication.

 - 6.4 Health and safety matters will be communicated by the following methods:

 - All Heads meetings

 - Business Lead network meetings

 - Health and Safety & Estates Lead network meetings

 - Union Safety representatives

-- Mandatory staff health and safety training
+- Mandatory staff training

-- Internal Trust publications (e.g. Trust leader updates, health and safety reports, meeting minutes etc.)
+- Internal Trust publications (e.g. Trust leader updates, health and safety reports, bulletins, meeting minutes etc.)

 - Emails

 - Health and safety notices

 - Staff briefings